-Glen Derwent is the perfect base to explore all the the Derwent Valley has to offer.
+Glen Derwent is the perfect base to explore the many attractions that the Derwent Valley has to offer.

 The Derwent Valley is scenic delight at any time of year but it is at its prettiest in spring when the roses and fruit trees are in bloom or in autumn when the valley turns gold and red.
 The Esplanade at New Norfolk is home to the Derwent Valley Autumn Festival, a showcase of all that is good about the region with a day of great entertainment, fine food, local wines, beers, music for all tastes on the banks of the beautiful Derwent River.
 The 2018 Derwent Valley Autumn Festival is on Sunday 15 April and is a 20 minute (1.7 km) walk or 1 km row from Glen Derwent.
 Fortify yourself for the walk there or reward yourself after the walk back at Glen Derwent Tea Rooms.